Rather than relying on general averages, you can calculate a more personalized estimate for your specific situation.

 Full-service moves include professional packing and unpacking, but can increase your total cost by 50%–100%.
 For most apartment moves, a mid-tier service where movers handle furniture disassembly/reassembly and transport, while you handle the packing of smaller items, offers the best value.

-What Affects Your Hourly Moving Rate in San Francisco
+What Affects Your Hourly Moving Rate in San Francisco?

 Time of Year Premium Periods